 Try to find a relaxing place for your French routine.
-It’s easier said than done, especially in some cities where apartments can be quite small.
-But if you have a desk or a room where it will be quiet for you to study, the learning experience will be a lot more enjoyable.
+If you have a desk or a quiet room, the learning experience will be a lot more enjoyable.

 If you have a partner, friends and/or colleagues who speak French, I highly recommend you practice regularly with them.
 It can be daunting in the beginning as you are afraid to make mistake and to bore your entourage.
-But this is the best way to switch your brain to the French language and to put in practice what you study online.
+But this is the best way to switch your brain to the French language.

-In case you don’t have anyone in your close environment who you could speak French with, don’t hesitate to enrol in conversation groups through Meet-up or Facebook in your city.
-They are generally free and will enable you to meet people who share you interest in languages.
+In case you don’t have any French speaker in your environment, don’t hesitate to enrol in conversation groups through Meet-up or Facebook.
+Generally free, this will enable you to meet people who share you interest in languages.

 watch French movies with subtitles to improve your learning skills